Building with RAG

 MetricWhat It MeasuresExample Use Case

-Retrieval Precision% of retrieved docs that are actually relevant"How much noise is there?"
+Retrieval PrecisionPercentage of retrieved docs that are relevant"How much irrelevant info appears?"

-Answer AccuracyFactual correctness of the final answerQA, customer support
+Answer AccuracyFactual correctness of final answersQA, customer support

 F1 ScoreBalance of precision and recallEntity extraction, fact retrieval

-MRR / NDCGRank quality of resultsSearch, multi-passage QA
+MRR / NDCGRanking quality of resultsSearch, multi-passage QA

 Qualitative Metrics

-• Traceability: Can the user trace every fact to its supporting evidence?
-Is every answer “grounded”?
+• Traceability: Can users track each fact to its source?
+Is every answer grounded?

 Best Practices

-• Golden Set: Curate hand-labeled queries and answers with supporting evidence (“ground truth”) for regular benchmarking.
+• Golden Set: Maintain a benchmark of curated queries and expected answers with sources for regular testing.

-• A/B Testing: Continuously compare variations in chunking, retrieval, generation, or model selection.
+• A/B Testing: Compare variations in chunking, retrieval, and model choice.

-• Monitor Drift: As your corpus or user queries evolve, regularly re-test system accuracy.
+• Monitor Drift: As your data or user queries change, regularly validate accuracy.

 Pitfalls and Challenges in RAG